 My credit is really bad.
 My debt to income ratio is crazy high.
 I have virtually no verifiable income on my tax returns.
 Can I get a hard money loan?

 Yes, as long as you don’t owe money to the IRS.
-We base our loans on the property value, not your personal credit or income.
+We base our loans on the property value, not your personal income.
+We do have a minimum credit score requirement but it’s really low at 525.
 The IRS is an exception because well, they’re the IRS.
 On a refinance, any debts or liens associated with the property must be paid, but the rest of your financial details won’t matter on a true, asset-based hard money loan.

 I don’t have to submit tax returns or a personal financial statement?

 Correct.
 That’s one reason our hard money loans can close in days instead of weeks.
-We do thorough due diligence on the property, but not on you.
+That said, we do thorough due diligence on the property.
 If you’re refinancing, the title commitment will reveal any debts and liens associated with the property and those will have to be paid at or before closing with us.
-We do check credit, but we don’t have a minimum credit score.
-Your credit may earn you a better rate, but bad credit won’t disqualify you.
+We do check credit, but our minimum score is low.
+Your credit may earn you a better rate, but bad credit won’t necessarily disqualify you.

 Can I really get a hard money loan if I have a recent bankruptcy?
 A foreclosure?
 A short sale?

 Yes, you can have any combination of these credit problems.
 You just can’t owe money to the IRS.
 Conventional lenders require at least 1-2 years after a bankruptcy, 3-7 years after a foreclosure and 2-7 years after a short sale.
+We just require you have no bankruptcies within one year.
 With a hard money loan, your ability to pay is secondary to the value of the property.
 This is true asset-based lending and very different from how most people are used to qualifying for mortgage loans.

 Are you serious?
-My credit is sub-500, I can’t even get a payday loan, why would anyone lend me private money?
+My credit is sub-550, I can’t even get a payday loan, why would anyone lend me private money?